CodeCompasss/cse-student-starter-guide/docs/domain/Ar &Xr.md

-# Augmented Reality (AR) / Virtual Reality (VR) Development: What It Is and What You Need to Know

 ## What Is AR / VR Development?

 * **Augmented Reality (AR)** overlays digital content (images, information, animations) onto the real world using devices like smartphones, tablets, or AR glasses.
 Imagine Pokémon GO, where digital creatures appear in your real environment.